What is Reliability Centered Maintenance (RCM)?

 Act on the study’s recommendations to update asset and maintenance systems, procedures, and design improvements.

-7. Select Maintenance Tasks
+Step 7: Select Maintenance Tasks

 At this point, the most appropriate maintenance action can be identified based on the failure mode information.
 Failure management techniques can be grouped into two categories:

-• Proactive tasks: Preventive and predictive maintenance techniques are performed to prevent failure of a piece of equipment or system.
-Preventive maintenance is calendar or usage based, and helps to reduce the risk of failure, while predictive maintenance can detect the failure before it begins.
+• Proactive tasks:Preventive and predictive maintenance techniques are performed to prevent equipment or system failure.
+Preventive maintenance is calendar or usage-based and helps to reduce the risk of failure, while predictive maintenance can detect the failure before it begins.
 Predictive maintenance is also known as condition monitoring.

-• Default actions: Reactive maintenance, or firefighting mode, deals with failures after the fact.
-Run to failure maintenance is a tactic where equipment is run until it fails, and then work is performed.
+• Default actions:Reactive maintenance, or firefighting mode, deals with failures after the fact.
+Run-to-failure maintenance is a tactic where equipment is run until it fails, and then work is performed.
 A classic example of a component commonly run to failure is a lightbulb.

-Selecting the right strategy for failure management is rooted in an understanding of failure modes, criticality of equipment and the economic impact of failure.
+Selecting the right strategy for failure management is rooted in an understanding of failure modes, criticality of equipment, and the economic impact of failure.

-What Are the Goals of An RCM Program?
+What Are the 7 RCM Questions?

-• What is the item supposed to do and what are its associated performance standards?
+• What is the item supposed to do, and what are its associated performance standards?

 • In what ways can it fail to provide the required functions?